phatcher/Meerkat.Security/README.md

 ## Resources and Activities

-A lot of examples of securing .NET applications show security against activities such as "CreateUser" and "UpdateUser" and one issue I have with this is that the number of securable items can grow very rapidly e.g. in a fairly small system of 20 resource types with just CRUD operations you have 80 securable items and this quite rapidly becomes difficult to manage.
+A lot of examples of securing .NET applications show security against activities such as **_CreateUser_** and **_UpdateUser_** and one issue I have with this is that the number of securable items can grow very rapidly e.g. in a fairly small system of 20 resource types with just CRUD operations you have 80 securable items and this quite rapidly becomes difficult to manage.
 This project took a slightly different perspective akin to how REST models things and explicitly separated the resource from the activity that is being secured.

-This allows you to define granular but wide-ranging permissions e.g. grant "Delete" permission to the "Admin" role on all resources or grant all permissions on "Order" to the "SalesClerk" role.
+This allows you to define granular but wide-ranging permissions e.g. grant **_Delete_** permission to the **_Admin_** role on all resources or grant all permissions on **_Order_** to the **_SalesClerk_** role.

 ## Grant vs Deny Permissions

 One concept that simplifies security maintenance is the concept of Deny permissions which take precedence over any Grant.
-For example, your normal sales clerk Alice is off for the say so you grant Bob the SalesClerk role, but you don't want him to be able to do too much damage so you also say Bob Deny "Order.Delete", now this Deny permission for Bob will take precedence over the SalesClerk's standard permissions to be able to do anything to an Order.
+For example, your normal sales clerk Alice is off for the say so you grant Bob the **_SalesClerk_** role, but you don't want him to be able to do too much damage so you also say Bob Deny **_Order.Delete_**, now this Deny permission for Bob will take precedence over the **_SalesClerk_**'s standard permissions to be able to do anything to an Order.

 # Defining the security model